edinburgh-napier/set09121/lectures/lecture1.md

 # Structure – Practical Sessions

 - Two-hour practical session. <!-- .element: class="fragment" -->
-    - Tuesday 2pm-4pm, Thursday 11am-1pm or Friday 4pm-6pm
+    - Monday 2pm-4pm in JKCC clusters 1 to 12
-- Practicals take place in D02.
+- Practicals take place in JKCC.
 Bring your laptop or use the lab PCs. <!-- .element: class="fragment" -->
 - Labs will help you develop the engine you need to use for the coursework. <!-- .element: class="fragment" -->
     - 2D development with SFML.
     - Physics with Box2D.